 Yes!
-If it’s your first trip to London and you’re interested in visiting some of the city’s top attractions, such as the Westminster Abbey, taking the Thames River Boat Cruise, and checking out Kensington Palace, then yes, the London Explorer Pass can provide great value for your money.
+If it’s your first trip to London and you’re interested in visiting some of the city’s top attractions, such as the Westminster Abbey, taking the Thames River Boat Cruise, and checking out Kensington Palace, then yes, the GO City London Explorer Pass can provide great value for your money.

 By visiting three London attractions, you could save over £37 in entrance fees with the 3-attraction pass.